lucaconte/BeatTheMeddler/README.md

 ###Prerequisites
 - Java  1.7.
 This tutorial is based on the Oracle version, may be interesting perform these steps using an OpenJdk.
 - A linux box.
-I've used a Debian testing environment for bulding and debug purposes and a Debian Jessie as production environment.
+I've used a Debian testing environment for building and debug purposes and a Debian Jessie as production environment.
 - A working [Redis](http://redis.io "Redis") (for caching purposes)
 - A [PostgreSQL](http://www.postgresql.org/) instance
 - A Twillio account for SMS registration process confirmation